cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 r( sigma, lambda ) = R * min{ sigma, a0 * lambda, 1/k }

 The new equation is computationally simple and purposefully does not use logarithms, exponents, or geometric curves.
 Instead of an incentive based tradeoff between egalitarian rewards and a perceived Sybil resilience the new equation enforces both egalitarian rewards and pledge-based Sybil resilience.
+A simple flat egalitarian yield ceiling with pledge leverage enforcement for Sybil defense has a profound psychological effect: Stakeholders know there is no way to game the system for yield, either individually or collectively with governance, and pledge is absolutely mandatory.
+Without any engineered bias Cardano decentralization would converge to the diversity of the underlying community, services, and stakeholder distribution.
+If this proposal is eventually adopted changes in community diversity, not changes in a formula or parameters, would change decentralization.

 # Rationale

 ## Recast of a0

-The a0 parameter will be redefined to establish a maximum pledge leverage before diminishing rewards, similar to the k parameter for pool size.
-The recast a0 parameter enforces the principle that pledge is absolutely required to support community delegation.
-This change will directly align the a0 parameter for protecting the network from Sybil attacks.
+The a0 parameter will be redefined to establish a maximum pledge leverage before limiting rewards, similar to the k parameter for pool size.
+Pledge leverage establishes a different ‘saturation point’ for each pool based on its pledge.
+The recast a0 parameter enforces the principle that growing pledge is absolutely required to support growing community delegation.
+This change will directly align the a0 parameter for protecting the network from Sybil behavior.
+The pledge leverage factor provides an enforcable limit on sybil actors and their maximum return on invested capital.
 Pledge will not be a statistically unnoticed slight incentive used only by large private stakeholders.
-Community governance to reduce/adjust a0 would be the preferred mechanism to constrain sybil behavior.
+Community governance to adjust leverage factor a0 would be the preferred mechanism to constrain sybil behavior.

 The new a0 parameter will range from 1,000.0 to 1.0.
 The initial value of the maximum pledge leverage ratio a0 should initially be set conservatively high (>=100.0) and optionally decreased slightly over time to a healthy equilibrium by community governance.
 At (a0=100, k=500) approximately 680k₳ pledge would be required to support a fully saturated pool.

 ## The new reward equation

-The proposed reward formula should be visualized on a log(saturation)-linear(yield) scale independent of k.
+The proposed reward formula should be visualized on a linear(yield) vs log(saturation) scale independent of k.
 The chart below shows the field of possible outcomes for various levels of pledge and stake spanning more than 3 orders of magnitude.
 The effect of a recast a0 becomes obvious, pool saturation will be limited first by pledge amount and then eventually by k.
 A very important feature of this relationship is that 0₳ pledge will always result in 0₳ rewards.
 At a0=100.0 to support a 100.0% saturated stake pool 1.0% pledge will be required.

 <img src="a0 100 minfee 30.png">